crisdiaz-github/Webglprueba/README.md

 -Move, rotate and zoom the camera.

--Option to change the graphics quality and a option to change how much time the dices are cleaned.
+-Option to change the graphics quality and a option to change how much time for the dices to be cleaned.